 How many jobs are available in finance?

-This list is just the tip of the iceberg when it comes to possible career paths in finance.
+This list is just the tip of the iceberg when it comes to possible finance career paths in finance.
 With so many roles to choose from, you can pave your own way and choose the best career path for you.

 Of course, we couldn’t list all of the jobs available in finance in detail in this post.
 But here are a few more that you might be interested in: